dr304113/DVDLibrary-REST-Client/README.md

 # DVD Library Web Application

 A simple, yet dynamic single-page web application that implements CRUD functionalities to maintain a collection of DVDs.
-The UI allows users to maintain access to a full list of their collection and features the quick, user-friendly ability to add to and edit their collection.
+The UI allows users to maintain access to a full list of their collection and features the quick, user-friendly ability to add to, edit, search through their collection.

 (Makes AJAX calls to an external REST api)